This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Opportunities

 There are tremendous opportunities for U.S. companies in Nigeria’s power sector.
-However, U.S. companies still face competition from Chinese, U.K., French, German, Indian, and Korean companies for projects and sale of electrical equipment in the Nigerian market.
+However, U.S. companies still face competition from Chinese, European, Indian, and Korean companies for projects and sale of electrical equipment in the Nigerian market.
 The country’s growing population and its ambition to become an industrialized nation continues to increase its power infrastructure needs.
 There are opportunities for U.S. companies in equipment export as well as training and technical services.

 Government Opportunities

-According to the National Integrated Infrastructure Master Plan (NIMP), the power sector accounts for the largest proportion of proposed investments over the next thirty years in Nigeria.
+According to the National Integrated Infrastructure Master Plan (NIIMP), the power sector accounts for the largest proportion of proposed investments over the next thirty years in Nigeria.
 The $3.8 billion Siemens agreement is an indication that the government will increase spending in the electricity segment.
-The government is also developing IPPs to increase the country’s production capacity.
+The Nigerian government is also developing IPPs to increase the country’s production capacity.

 U.S. firms interested in the power sector are encouraged to explore opportunities in the following areas: